 On successful completion of this course students should be able to:

-- demonstrate a knowledge and understanding of the theories and practice of social science by developing and presenting clear and coherent logical arguments pertaining to particular social issues
+- apply knowledge of the theories and practice of social science to develop and present clear and coherent logical arguments pertaining to particular social issues;

-- demonstrate an understanding and critical appreciation of the theoretical approaches of a range of social science disciplines by autonomously engaging in debates and activities
+- evaluate and critique the theoretical approaches of a range of social science disciplines by autonomously engaging in debates and activities;

 - critically evaluate multiple sources of evidence from different social science perspectives in developing individual viewpoints regarding complex issues.